mag-galaxy/3D-Computer-Graphics/Lab_1/README.md

 Multiply $r_1^2 * r_2^2$ then we have decision parameter: $F(x, y) = x^2 * r_2^2 + y^2 * r_1*2 - r_1^2 * r_2^2$

 The rest is almost the same as mid-point line algorithm.
-I am too lazy to type them all down.
+But I am too lazy to type them all down.

 ---
 ### Cubic Bezier Curve algorithm